cscorley/swindle/README.md

     lambda (x):
         x

-The lambda above returns a closure that accepts one parameter, `x`, and simply returns x.
+The lambda above returns a closure that accepts one parameter, `x`, and simply implicitly returns x.
 Note that returning is implicit.
-To use this closure, we could assign it to some variable.
+To use a closure, we could assign it to some variable.

     def print_and_return:
         lambda (x):
             print(x)
             x

+    print_and_return("Hi!")

+Note that function calls are achieved using the familiar Python syntax.

 ##### Recursion